Karthik7TR/Karthik_poc/dojo/05-second-deploy.md

 1. Click the listeners tab | view/edit rules
 1. Notice how the priorities are set up to allow for traffic without a header to get to the old version of your app.
 Further, at a higher priority (lower numerically), there is another rule to allow traffic to your new version at the same path but with the addition of your header.
 This is how you can test your app if you wish!
 1. Approve the release of your new version.
+> :pushpin: **NOTE:** If you do not receive the email, see the Appendix at the bottom of this page.

 1. Reestablish the tunnel:
 ```sh
 ALB_DNS_NAME="Your alb DNS name"